YingFengTingYu/MAUI-get-Android-data-file-in-Android11/README.md

 SAFHelper.cs is to get the file from /sdcard/Android/obb(Untested) or /sdcard/Android/data by SAF SimpleFile.cs is to describe a file
-StreamCreater.cs is to convert java stream to c sharp stream
+StreamCreater.cs is to convert java stream to c sharp stream In fact, you just need to request the permission once.
+So you need a way to save the permission.